Mantis (Marvel Comics): Fictional character biography

 Mantis in action, taking on a larger, stronger foe with characteristic bravado and self-narration.
 Art by Sal Buscema and Joe Staton.

 Eventually, Mantis reappears in the Steve Englehart written Avengers: Celestial Quest limited series.
 She returns to Earth and merges with her remaining fragmented portions of her personality after the first four are killed by a clone of Thanos.
 The final Mantis merges with them to become a "complete" Mantis for the first time since her dispersion.
 Thus reformed, she and a group of the Avengers go into space to stop "Thanos" from killing her son, Quoi, who by this time is a rebellious teenager desperate to leave the isolation of the Cotati home-world and travel the stars.
-During the adventure, Mantis flirts with Vision (with the implication that she has sex with him), but ultimately ends the flirting when she realizes that he has feelings for his estranged wife Scarlet Witch, who is jealous of Mantis and Vision's friendship.
-Mantis also appears in the "Avengers Disassembled" storyline, although many occurrences in that storyline are illusions.

-Mantis appears in the 2007 miniseries Annihilation: Conquest: Star-Lord, where she is shown as a Kree prisoner who volunteers for a mission led by Peter Quill, a.k.a.
-Star-Lord.

 After the defeat of Ultron and the Phalanx, Mantis takes up residence on Knowhere with the rest of the Guardians of the Galaxy, and becomes their counselor.

 During the Secret Invasion storyline, it was discovered that Star-Lord had Mantis use her mental powers to manipulate the members of the Guardians of the Galaxy to join the team against their will.
-Overhearing Mantis and Star-Lord converse about their deception, Drax shared this knowledge with the rest of the team.
-This caused most of the members to leave.
-Mantis was promoted to field status by Rocket Raccoon.
+Overhearing Mantis and Star-Lord converse about their deception, Drax shares this knowledge with the rest of the team, causing most of them to leave.
+Mantis is promoted to field status by Rocket Raccoon.

-Mantis was apparently killed by the Magus, who shot her and Cosmo with a powerful blast of energy.
-He holds them, Phyla-Vell, Gamora, and Major Victory in suspended animation before they are eventually rescued.

-Mantis later rescues Peter Quill from a group of pursuing Spartax soldiers.
+Mantis rescues Peter Quill from a group of pursuing Spartax soldiers.
 Though she refuses to join his new incarnation of the Guardians, she helps him track down the source of mysterious "time quakes" that have been plaguing him in the wake of the Age of Ultron storyline.